 If you have any of the above it is recommended by health expert Clive de Carle that you take 12 tablets a day for the first three days then 4 there after.
 If you experience loose bowels as a result of taking magnesium reduce the amount.
 This is simply your body's way of removing the excess.

 When taken correctly magnesium can be life changing for those who use it.

-You can also get 5% off with this code:
+You can also get a huge 35% off with this code:

 Never buy magnesium oxide as it does not get absorbed well.
-If you do not wish to buy the recommended brands here the next best option is to buy a good quality Magnesium Bisglycinate.
+If you do not wish to buy the recommended brands here the next best option is to buy a good quality Magnesium Citrate or Threonate or Bisglycinate.